Do you want to work in marketing, communications, public relations or as a freelance copywriter?

 Try to remember the ‘write as you speak’ rule when drafting quotations.

-Professional copywriters never forget the audience
+Professional writers never forget their audience

 It’s also time to consider your target audience.